Demystifying company accounts and valuations - Module One and Module Two

 This two-day course provides the foundation knowledge needed to understand a set of accounts and be able to answer questions from analysts, investors and the financial press.
 This course is designed for people who have no formal accounting training and will be of relevance for anyone studying for the CIR qualification.
 Please note all dates shown are FIRST DATE OF TWO DAY COURSE.

 Module One will clearly explain accounting jargon, together with the relevance and limitations of financial statements.
 You will learn how to identify which key numbers are important in communicating your company’s story and the issues that need explaining.

-IR practitioners and those who already have a sound grasp of basic accounting concepts who want to understand in more depth how financial analysts and investors look at companies.
-It is not necessary to have a financial background to benefit from the course; however, participants should have completed Module One of the course - *see dates below - or have an equivalent understanding of accounts.
+Module Two will help you to understand in more depth how financial analysts and investors look at companies.
+It is not necessary to have a financial background to take Module Two, but you should have completed Module One or have an equivalent understanding of basic accounting concepts.

 Course tutor: Deborah Morton-Dare